DataDog/datadog-cloudformation-resources/datadog-integrations-awsaccount-handler/docs/README.md

 #### IntegrationID

 An identification value that represents this integration object.
-Combines the AccountID, RoleName, and AccessKeyID.
+Combines the AccountID and RoleName.
 This shouldn't be set in a stack.